 - Eating his or her own poop

-- Aggression and destructive behavior, e.g., chewing shoes, furniture
+- Aggression and destructive behavior (chewing shoes, furniture)

-Cuddling, soothing talk, and long walks may help for a while, but this would only treat the symptoms, not the cause.
-The best way to handle your dog if you have reason to believe that he or she may have anxiety is to take him or her to a veterinarian.
+Cuddling, soothing talk, and long walks may help for a while.
+But this would only treat the symptoms, not the cause.
+The best way to handle your dog if you have reason to believe that he or she may have anxiety is to take them to your veterinarian.

 The first thing a vet will do is to perform a blood test to rule out serious or underlying health issues.
 Based on the diagnosis, the vet will be able to come up with a suitable treatment plan which will most likely combine training and preventative techniques.

 If your dog’s case is severe, medication may be prescribed.
-Lastly, the vet will advise you on the right diet and exercises to manage your dog’s anxiety.
+Lastly, the vet will advise you on the right diet and exercises to manage the anxiety in your dog.